JulioHenri/JulioHenri/README.md

 # About me

-My name is Júlio Henri, I'm from Brazil and statistician graduated by Universidade Federal do Pará (UFPa).
-Currently working as freelancer and open to projects.
+Hi, there!
+My name is Júlio and this is my Data Science repository! 👋 I'm from Brazil, statistician graduated and statistics Master's student.
+Currently working as freelancer and open to work.

 # Skills